 Finally, there’s the question of crowds.
 This is already a long, highly speculative post, so we’re not going to fixate on this too much.
-For more in-depth crowd analysis, see our 2021 Best & Worst Months to Visit Walt Disney World and 2021 Crowd Calendars for Walt Disney World.
+For more in-depth crowd analysis, see our 2021 Best & Worst Months to Visit Walt Disney World.

 One thing we already know is that the Anniversary itself will be busy.
 Disney Park Pass reservations are already unavailable across all three buckets of guests for October 1, 2021.
 That’s somewhat meaningless right now, as more reservations will almost certainly be released in the coming months–and it’s also entirely possible that the Park Pass system is retired before October.
 Nevertheless, expect heavier attendance in late 2021 through 2022.

-That will partly be due to the anniversary celebration, partly due to the relaxation of health protocol, and partly due to the pent-up demand and phenomenon of “revenge travel” at Walt Disney World.
-All of that could create a perfect storm for big crowds.
+That will partly be due to the anniversary celebration, partly due to the relaxation of health protocol, and partly due to the pent-up demand and “revenge travel” at Walt Disney World.
 Here’s hoping there’s plenty of new entertainment, attractions, and other offerings to help offset those crowds and make Walt Disney World’s 50th Anniversary a momentous and memorable event!

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!